-Theinvestigationwasconductedatthefield experimentfarmofR.B.S.CollegeBichpuri, Agra, during the Kharifseason of 2022-23.
-The present investigation, entitled "Screening of maize germplasm against Spotted stem borer (Chilo partellus Swinhoe)" Chilo partellus, a notorious insect pest, wreaks havoc on global maize crops, causing substantial yield losses.
-Its destructive impact includes direct harm through feeding and stem tunnelling, resulting in weakened plants anddiminishedgrain yields.Efforts have intensified to cultivate resistant maize varieties via germplasm screening to counter this menace.
-In a comprehensive study, we evaluated the resistance levels of 12 maize genotypes to Chilopartellusunder field conditions.
-Employing a Randomized Block Design with three replications, the genotypes, chosen for their diverse geographic origin and genetic makeup, underwentscrutiny based on parameters like plant height, leaf injury,deadheart,stem tunnelling,and grain yield.
+Theinvestigationwasconductedatthefield experimentfarmofR.B.S.CollegeBichpuri, Agra, during the Kharifseason 2022-23.
+The resistance levels of 12 maize genotypes to Chilopartelluswas evaluated under field conditions under Randomized Block Design (RBD) in such a way that each genotype was fall in three replications.
+The crop was maintained as per the standard package of practices.The genotypes were chosen for their diverse geographic origin and genetic makeup andscrutinized based on plant height, leaf injury,deadheart,stem tunnellingand grain yield.
 Five plants were randomly selected from each plot of genotypes.
-In the context ofleaf damage, data was collected fifty days after sowing (50 DAS), and per cent dead heart formation data was collected fiftydays after sowing (50 DAS).
-Whereas the average plant height of different genotypes, yield per plot, and mean tunnel length were collected at harvesting time.
-For per cent of dead heart formation, each plot is observed for the number of plants found with dead heartsamong the total number of optimum plant populations.
+Theper cent leaf damage and dead heart were observed on fifty days after sowing (DAS).
+Whereas the average plant height of different genotypes, yield per plot, and mean tunnel length were collected at the time of harvest.
+For per cent of dead heart formation, each plot is observed for the number of plants with dead heartsymptomfrom that of total number of plants observed.

 ResultsandDiscussion